top of page

 During that process I found the inspiration for the Mr Black & Blues project and began writing the material that would form the debut album, The Morning Light.
 The name Mr Black & Blues was delivered to me during a night in the studio with some friends who worked at the BBC who heard about my accident and said I was not Mr Blues, but Mr Black & Blues.

 In early 2007 I set up Breakneck Records and began to organize and promote shows at venues around London.
 The regular Sunday Breakneck Records sessions at the Old Blue Last became home turf for me as house band and I featured my friends including David Ross Macdonald from the Waifs, and Charlie Winston.
-I also set up a new “burlesque and blues joint” to be known as the Virginia Creepers Rockin Blues Club and featured the new full band lineup with Lorne Stockman on harmonica, Miles Danso on upright bass, and Zeke Manyika on drums as house band.
+I also set up a new “burlesque and blues joint” to be known as the Virginia Creepers Rockin' Blues Club and featured the new full band lineup with Lorne Stockman on harmonica, Miles Danso on upright bass, and Zeke Manyika on drums as house band.

 By late 2007 the material was really starting to come to life and the house band spots were augmented by regular live shows.
 I then took the decision to lay the tracks down and approached Liam of Toerag Studio in London.
 Toerag boasts the original EMI REDD desk from Abbey Road used to record Sergeant Pepper.
 The White Stripes debut, Elephant, which won a Grammy for best production in 2005 recorded at Toerag, was the benchmark and we got cracking over three weekends.